 - Paying off the deceased’s debts, including settling funeral costs

 - Distributing the estate amongst the Beneficiaries as set out in the Will or under the Rules of Intestacy

 Do I have to be an Executor?

 If you do not want to act as an Executor after being appointed under a deceased person’s Will, you can “renounce” your right to take on the role up until the Grant of Probate is granted.
 Alternatively, you can appoint someone else to apply for probate on your behalf under a Power of Attorney.
 Please feel free to get in touch if you would like further information about your options.

 At Roythornes, we’ve served our local communities and businesses for over 80 years.
 Our biggest asset is our approachable and highly experienced team of lawyers and our only purpose is to utilise our legal knowledge to help you.

-Several of our team, including Abbie Boon, and Carolyn Byrne, are members of the Society of Trust and Estate Practitioners (STEP), an organisation of legal professionals who specialise in family inheritance and succession planning matters, including Wills, trusts and probate, and estate administration.
+Several of our team are members of the Society of Trust and Estate Practitioners (STEP), an organisation of legal professionals who specialise in family inheritance and succession planning matters, including Wills, trusts and probate, and estate administration.